Music Production

 Overview

 ECC’s Music Production program allows you to develop the necessary professional skills to record and produce music.
-Throughout the program, you will learn best practices and experience using industry-standard recording software such as Pro Tools®, Logic®, Ableton Live®, and Adobe® Audition®.
-Whether your goal is to seek a career in the field or learn the skills needed to create high-quality music, this program will get you started.
+You will learn the best recording and audio production practices throughout the program.
+You will also gain hands-on experience with industry-standard software like Pro Tools®, Logic®, Ableton Live®, and Adobe® Audition®.
+Whether you want a career in music or need essential skills, this program provides the foundation for high-quality production.

 Prepare for Immediate Employment

 The employment outlook for music producers varies depending on the specific industry and location.
-Job opportunities may be more plentiful in certain areas, such as major cities with thriving music industries, and in certain genres of music.
+Job opportunities are often greater in major cities with strong music industries and in specific genres where demand for talent is higher.

-Additionally, the growth of streaming services and online platforms has increased the demand for music producers, as more music is being produced and distributed than ever before.
-Overall, the employment outlook for music producers is expected to be competitive, with opportunities for those with the right skills and experience.
+The rise of streaming services and online platforms has increased the demand for music producers.
+More music is now being produced and distributed than ever before.
+The job market for music producers is competitive, but opportunities exist for those with strong skills, experience, and industry knowledge.
 Refer to Career Coach for more information related to similar occupations and compensation.

 Plan of Study and Course Descriptions